 Training Our teachers get yearly training and improve our knowledge to teach and protect children.
 We are up to date on CPR/First Aid, background checks and all required training and any training that we deem beneficial to our job.

 Conclusion I take great pride in providing a safe, healthy, and loving environment for children to learn and grow in.
-Your child(ren)s growth and happiness is very important to me, so please always feel free to discuss any questions or concerns with me.
+Your child(ren)s growth and happiness are very important to me, so please always feel free to discuss any questions or concerns with me.
 Open communication between parents and teachers are so important for the needs of the children.
-We hope you and your child have a wonderful experience at BCAA and build lasting friendships with teachers and students.
+We hope you and your child have a wonderful experience at BCAA and build lasting friendships with teachers and students. updated 8/1/2021

 How To Enroll 1.
-CHOOSE A CLASS Please click HERE to find the class that best fits your family's needs: M-F, M/W/F or T/TH **Due to high demand, our classes fill up super fast.
+CHOOSE A CLASS Please click HERE to find the class that best fits your family's needs: Morning or Full Day. **Due to high demand, our classes fill up super fast.
 Please call as soon as you even think about enrolling so we can see if we have an opening for you.
 2. SCHEDULE A TOUR As soon as you know which class you want, please call us to see if we have a spot for you.
 Then we can schedule the tour and reserve your child's spot.
 That way you won't lose it before we get a chance to meet.
 3. REGISTER YOUR CHILD During the 25 minute tour, we will tell you all about BCAA and make sure we are a great fit.
 At the end of that tour, we will ask if you would like your child to come to BCAA.
 If the answer is yes, we will have you fill out the enrollment form and collect the supply/curriculum fee.
 The fee will hold the spot for one week.
-If you need it held longer the first month's tuition must be paid, as well.
+If you need it held longer the first two week's tuition must be paid, as well.